xunxunhuang/Shixun-Huang.github.io/index.md

 **Combinatorial Optimization in Graphs**.
 Many real-world problems (e.g., influencers selection for advertising, friend recommendation and edge server placement) in graphs (e.g., social networks, knowledge graphs and mobile computing networks) can be formulated as combinatorial problems.
 I am interested in proving the problem hardness and solving them by proposing scalable and effective approximation algorithms with theoretical guarantees.

-**Machine Learning and Data Mining in Graphs**.
+**Machine Learning (ML) and Data Mining (DM) in Graphs**.
 I am interested in proposing novel machine learning algorithms by combining SOTA techniques from other fields (e.g., NLP and CV) to solve important and practical problems (e.g., link prediction, drug discovery, user classification and product recommendation), and mining data and discovering knowledge (e.g., motif enumeration, induced planar graph and clustering) in graphs (e.g., social networks, sensor networks, protein-interaction and etc.).

+**ML+DM**.
+I am excited about leveraging ML techniques to benefit DM problems (ML for DM), and DM techniques to benefit ML problems (DM for ML) with the goal of improving efficiency and effectiveness.
+Ongoing ML-for-DM research includes shortest path discovery, utility/cardinality estimation, influence maximization, graph similarity computation, and DM-for-ML research includes data preparation (e.g., data annotation and embedding initialization).

 <!---
 -->